Favorite Diffuser Blends

 Not only is inhalation the oldest form of essential oil use, it is also arguably the safest.
 Oils diffused throughout a room are relatively safe for most people in most cases due to the high level of dilution.
 More direct effects can be obtained by breathing in a steam directly or inhaling right from the bottle, or from a few drops on a cloth.
 This carries the volatile oil directly into your respiratory system and mucous membranes, dispersed throughout the steam or air molecules.

-Mama Z and I love the diffusers at Aroma2Go.
-Their USB ultrasonic diffuser is just about the coolest thing I have ever used, and all of their products are designed in Belgium.
-This gives their products a sophisticated “Euro” look and you’re going to fall in love with their diffusers, wraps, cases and necklaces!
-I’m buddies with the CEO and I asked if he could give you a special gift for visiting my website to get you started on your aromatherapy journey, and we came up with this:
+Mama Z and I love the in my shop.
+All of our products are designed in Belgium.
+This gives our products a sophisticated “Euro” look and you’re going to fall in love with our diffusers, wraps, cases and necklaces!

 For inhaled oils, you only need a small amount to create a big impact.
 Diffusers will use a bit more, but direct inhalation is up close and personal and only requires a couple of drops.
 Here are some of the methods you might use to inhale essential oils.